Pull to refresh

 Overview

 This isn't about passive investment.
 Son committed $100 billion to the Stargate Project with OpenAI in January 2025 and pledged another $100 billion for U.S. AI infrastructure last December.
-Now he's acquiring the platform that operates some of the world's largest data center campuses—including Vantage's $25 billion Texas mega-site—as demand threatens to outstrip supply by 2026.
+Now he's acquiring the platform that operates some of the world's largest data center campuses—including Vantage's $25 billion Texas mega-site—as Stargate expands to 7 gigawatts across five new sites.
+The acquisition gives SoftBank direct ownership of infrastructure feeding its AI ambitions while providing the liquidity to meet OpenAI's deadlines.
 The stakes: control over the scarcest resource in the AI economy.

 Key Indicators